 Public postsecondary institutions are funded through a combination of state and federal appropriations, along with revenues on tuition paid by students.
 Starting in 2010, tuition revenues began making up a larger portion of public higher education funding than state and federal appropriations, due to funding cuts made following the Great Recession.
 This trend continues.
 Minnesota also spends a greater percentage on state financial aid than the Midwest as a whole.
-Overall, Minnesota ranked #17 in financial aid spending per student in 2018.
+Overall, Minnesota ranked #18 in financial aid spending per student for the 2019-2020 aid year.